 The treatment of choledochal cysts is surgery.
 This should be done in a centre which has experience of looking after children who have choledochal cysts and surgeons experienced with this kind of operation.
 The operation can be performed as key hole surgery (using a small opening through the skin) or as an open procedure (a larger opening in the skin).
 Both techniques achieve good results.
 In the common variety, the cyst is completely removed.
 This means removing most of the bile ducts (tubes carrying bile) outside the liver together with the gallbladder.
 The hepatic ducts (tubes from the liver) coming out of the liver are then attached to a loop of the child’s bowel so that the bile can drain into the bowel.

+This loop of bowel is a specially created loop as shown in the picture on the next page.
 Removing the gallbladder has no important long-term effects that we know of.
 A liver biopsy may also be taken at the time of surgery to see if the liver is healthy or damaged.
-In babies with a cyst discovered by ultrasound scan but who have no symptoms, there is debate about the best time to perform surgery.
-Children’s surgeons who specialise in liver and bile duct surgery often recommend early surgery, generally at about six months of age.

 There are risks as with any surgery but these are not common.
 For example, there is a small risk of bleeding, and infection.
 There is also a risk of leakage and narrowing where the bile ducts are joined to the bowel.
 The operation is generally very successful.
 Most of the time, children recover rapidly and are able to go home within one week after surgery.
 They are then seen in the outpatient clinic from time to time when a blood test (to check liver function) and an ultrasound scan may be performed.